 Deborah continues painting and creating in glass.
 A recent focus in glass has been an influence of the Bauhaus, a school and movement at the beginning of the 20th century that emphasized the combination of fine arts with arts and crafts.
 Her new series features sculptural pieces that are also functional.

-Her paintings and works on paper continue to reflect nature and natural phenomena.
+Her paintings and works on paper and glass continue to reflect nature and natural phenomena.
 They investigate patterns, movement and symbolism.